NAhaile/Weather-Me/README.md

-# SWE-432 HW-4 Starter Application
+# Useful Weather Application!!

-## Submission Information
+## Starting Information

-### Student Information
+### Developer Information

 *Please fill in this information before submission*

-* **Student Name:**
-* **Student G-Number:**
+* **Developer Name(s): Natnael Haile**
-* **Heroku Deployment URL:**
+* **Heroku Deployment URL:**  (Not Yet Created as of 7/2/22)

-### Documentation of your Web App and React Components
+### Documentation of our Web App and React Components

-*Here please describe your (at least) 5 different React components as well as the overall purpose of your web application.
-We provide an example below of what we expect this documentation to look like.*

-**General App Description:** This web application provides information about cities loaded from a centralized database at www.citiesinfo.org.
-This app can help people find reference information about various city attributes such as population, capitals, and other demographic information.
+**General App Description:** This web application provides information about the weather on your local device as well as a fun creative spin by giving you the current season you are in! and other related/useful information.

 * **React Component 1:** Retrieve a city from our Washington DC Database
   * *Functionality:* Displays a list of cities and allows the user to sort the cities alphabetically